Does Product Market Competition Drive CVC Investment? Evidence from the U.S. IT Industry

 59 Pages Posted: 3 May 2013 Last revised: 22 Sep 2016

-We study the effect of product market competition on the propensity to use corporate venture capital (CVC) as a part of the firm’s innovation strategy in the context of the information technology (IT) firms.
-Using novel measures of product market competition based on product descriptions from firm 10-K statements and accounting for potential endogeneity, we investigate how the product market competition experienced by IT firms in the US during the period 1997-2007 relates to the magnitude of CVC spending.
-We find that firms in competitive markets tend to make more CVC investments.
-Moreover, this shift toward CVC accompanies a shift away from internal R&D spending.
-In addition, CVC appears to be an effective way of exploiting external knowledge for technology leaders in the IT industry, but not for technology laggards.
-From a methodological viewpoint, we show that 10-K text-based network industry classifications are more informative than three-digit SIC classifications in explaining CVC decisions.
-Finally, we find some evidence that CVC investment can increase ex-post innovation, thereby lending credibility to the argument that CVC may be a reasonable response to increasing product market competition.
+We study the effect of product market competition on the propensity to use corporate venture capital (CVC) as a part of an information technology (IT) firm’s innovation strategy.
+Using novel measures of product market competition based on product descriptions from firm 10-K statements and accounting for potential endogeneity, we investigate how product market competition during the period 1997-2007 relates to the magnitude of CVC spending.
+We first find that firms in competitive markets make higher R&D and CVC investments.
+In addition, we find that increasing product market competition leads to a shift away from internal R&D spending and into CVC.
+These movements are significantly stronger for technology leaders, i.e. firms with deep patent stock, in the IT industry.
+We also find that CVC appears to be an effective way of exploiting external knowledge for technology leaders in the IT-producing industry, but not for technology laggards.
+CVC investments provide significantly higher patent applications for technology leaders but no appreciable difference for laggards.
 Our results provide new insights for theories of innovation in competitive, dynamic markets, potentially as part of a portfolio that includes internal R&D as well as open innovation models.

 Keywords: information technology, product market competition, corporate venture capital, absorptive capacity, innovation, econometrics, text analysis